 Whether this is dropping children off at a babysitter’s and never returning, or leaving the children at home alone for an extended period of time, abandonment from the birth parents will lead to the child entering the care system.

 Physical or mental illness of the parents or caregivers can lead to them not being able to look after their child – and either temporary or permanent foster care may be required.

 In the case of the parents or guardians dying, and there isn’t an appropriate adult to look after the child, this would then lead to the child being placed into care.

 On rare occasions, reasons for foster care could be voluntarily putting your child into care.
 This could be due to a wide range of reasons – potentially including some of the above – but mainly due to the issue that the parents cannot, or do not, want to look after the child any longer.

 There’s also a difference between children being put into foster care due to circumstances at home they cannot control, and circumstances which they can.
-For example, there are some instances where foster children may need to be put into care due to their own actions, if their parents of guardians cannot take care of them or control their behaviour:
+For example, there are some instances where foster children may need to be put into care due to their own actions, if their parents or guardians cannot take care of them or control their behaviour:

-Now you’ve learnt why children are placed in foster care, and the reasons for foster care, learn more about becoming a foster carer today.
+Now you’ve learnt the most common reasons social services would take a child or why children can be placed in foster care, learn more about becoming a foster carer today.
 Alternatively, for more information or advice, get in touch with any of our experts at Capstone Foster Care today.

 If you’ve got any questions or would like to find out more about fostering with Capstone, fill out the form below.